btmills/reactjs-cbus-code-splitting/README.md

 ### View the slides

+The slides are built using [Spectacle](https://github.com/FormidableLabs/spectacle) and [spectacle-code-slide](https://github.com/jamiebuilds/spectacle-code-slide).
+Do yourself a favor and check them both out.

 ```sh
 $ cd talk
 $ npm install
 $ npm start
 ```

-The slides will be available at [http://localhost:3000](localhost:3000).
+The slides will be available at [localhost:3000](http://localhost:3000).

 ### Try the demo